American Boomtown: The Costs and Benefits of Getting Rich in Williston, ND

 Kuwait on the Prairie

 The Bakken Formation covers more than 200,000 square miles of Montana, Saskatchewan, Manitoba and North Dakota.
 Geologists have known of its existence since 1953 and understood its potential for energy production from the start.
-But the Bakken Formation was not effectively exploited until 2008 when the advent of rock fracturing technology (“fracking”) permitted access to its vast resources.
+But the Bakken Formation was not effectively exploited until 2008 with the advent of the rock fracturing technology called fracking.